 Place the crawfish tails in a bowl and sprinkle with some creole seasoning and set aside.
 Chop the yellow onions, peppers, celery and set aside in a bowl for later.
 Chop the green onions and set aside.
 Chop the garlic and set aside.
 Mix the Herb and Spice Blend in a small bowl.
 Set the butter aside to soften and the flour for the roux.

-Place a cast iron pan over medium-high heat.
-Add 8 tablespoons of butter until bubbly, then add the flour and whisk continuously to make a medium roux, the color of light chocolate milk.
+Place a cast-iron pan over medium-high heat.
+Add 8 tablespoons of butter until bubbly, then add the flour and whisk continuously to make a medium roux, the color of peanut butter, about 5 to 8 minutes.
 (See Recipe Notes)

-Add about half the green onions and all the garlic; continue to sauté until aromatic-about 1 to 2 minutes; add about ½ of the Herb and Spice mix and both bay leaves and mix well to combine; continue to sauté about 5 more minutes.
+Add the garlic and about half the green onions; continue to sauté until aromatic-about 1 to 2 minutes; add about ½ of the Herb and Spice mix and both bay leaves and mix well to combine; continue to sauté about 5 more minutes.

 While the veggie/roux mixture is finishing up, turn the heat to high under the stock pot and bring the stock to a rolling boil.

-Bring the stock to a full boil in the stock pot.
-When the veggie/roux mixture is ready, mix it into the boiling stock with a slotted spoon, one spoonful at a time, stirring until the whole spoonful is fully dissolved.
+When the veggie/roux mixture is ready, mix it into the boiling stock.
+Usung a slotted spoon, mix in one spoonful at a time, stirring until the whole spoonful is fully dissolved.
 Continue this until all the veggie/roux mixture is incorporated into the stock, making sure to return the stock to a full rolling boil in between spoons.
 Set the cast iron pot aside, do not clean it.

-Allow the gravy to remain at a high boil for about 5 minutes, then reduce the heat, cover the stock pot and simmer for 10 to 15 minutes, stirring occasionally.
+Allow the gravy to medium boil for about 5 minutes, then reduce the heat to a simmer.
+Cover the stockpot and simmer for 10 minutes, stirring occasionally.